 Ever walk into a new home and wonder, who thought this was a good idea?
 Green shag carpet, everywhere!
-(Read more to see picture proof, we're not kidding.)
-From structure to design, there's a lot that goes into building, or even fixing and flipping, a home.
-This is a big investment, possibly one of the biggest in your life!
-One you can't be passive towards.
+(Keep reading to see picture proof - we're not kidding.)
+From structure to design, there's a lot that goes into building or fixing and flipping a home.
+This is a big investment, and you can't be passive.
 Everyone wants to see quick returns on investment, but you won't get there without putting forth the time and effort.
-So take it from some seasoned real estate investing pros, advice they wish they had before their first real estate investment.
-Hopefully their lessons learned will help make your next real estate journey much smoother...

 “Apply the 1.5X Rule: Take the number you think you need to purchase and fix the property and multiply it by 1.5” - Bobby Montagne, CEO of Walnut Street Finance